Jammy2211/PyAutoCTI/paper/paper.md

 Figure 1 shows a `PyAutoCTI` fit to this data with a CTI model, which accurately reproduces the trails seen in the left panel.
 In the right panel this CTI model is used to accurately correct and remove CTI from the data; this correction would be applied to science imaging.
-Charge injection data is the primary form of CTI calibration data anticipated to be used for the European Space Agency's Euclid space mission, however `PyAutoCTI` also supports other datasets such as warm pixels which were used to calibrate CTI for the Hubble Space Telescope [@Massey2010d] .
+Charge injection data is the primary form of CTI calibration data anticipated to be used for the European Space Agency's Euclid space mission. `PyAutoCTI` began developement for calibrating CTI in the Hubble Space Telescope and therefore has full support for other datasets such as warm pixels [@Massey2010d] .

 # Statement of Need

-Space based telescopes planned for launch over the coming decades will map out the Universe's dark matter via weak gravitational lensing, make precision detections of exoplanets that are further from Earth than ever seen before [@Halverson2016] and ?.
-For these ambitious projects to be successful they all require CTI is removed from science imaging with very stringent requirements, neccesitating that CTI calibration provides in-depth knowledge about CTI on every CCD. `PyAutoCTI` ensures that large CTI calibration datasets can be exploited to measure the CTI model over the telescope's life and it provides tools which maximally extract information from these datasets using contemporary Bayesian inference techniques.
+Space based telescopes planned for launch over the coming decades will map out the Universe's dark matter via weak gravitational lensing [@Massey2007], make precision detections of exoplanets that are further from Earth than ever seen before [@Halverson2016] and ?.
+For these ambitious projects to be successful they all require CTI is removed from science imaging with very stringent requirements, necessitating that CTI calibration provides in-depth knowledge about CTI on every CCD. `PyAutoCTI` ensures that large CTI calibration datasets can be exploited to measure the CTI model over the telescope's life and it provides tools which maximally extract information from these datasets using contemporary Bayesian inference techniques.